aerogear/graphback/docs/crud/crudspec.md

 needs to be implemented and hidden behind resolvers.

 That is why every Query or Mutation included in the schema will be ignored by Graphback, but also supplied in the result schema giving developers flexibility to provide their own implementations on the server.
-Graphback tries to minimize amount of the extra types
+Graphback tries to avoid adding extra types to your schema that you might not use in your application.

 ## Example